southrivertech/titansftp.pub/cloud-marketplace/linux-x64/tnent/gettingstarted.md

 # <img src="https://srtcdnstorage.blob.core.windows.net/software/nextgen/titansftp/titansftp48.png" alt="Titan SFTP Server logo"> Titan SFTP Server - Enterprise Cloud Edition for Linux</img>

-Thank you for choosing Titan SFTP Enterprise Server - Cloud Edition from South River Technologies.
-This is the Pay-as-you-go version of our solution, meaning that it will run fully featured without the need to purchase a license from South River Technologies.
-Simply fire up your Titan Server VM, and run your business.
+Thank you for choosing Titan SFTP Server - Cloud Edition from South River Technologies.
+This is the Pay-as-you-go version of our solution.

 ## What's on the VM?

 This Titan SFTP Server Virtual Machine (VM) contains a pre-built and pre-configured installation of the product.
-All bells and whistles are available for you to utilize and a sample server instance called Default Server has already been configured with FTP/S, SFTP and HTTP/S services enabled.
+A sample server instance called Default Server has already been configured with FTP/S, SFTP and HTTP/S services enabled.
 There is also a test user for logging in to the system however the user account is disabled by default so you will need to edit the user and enable the account before you can login.
 NOTE: It is strongly recommended that you change the credentials of the test user immediately.

 ## Usage Instructions / Getting Started